acumos/system-integration/z2a/CONFIG.md

 >Acumos Post-Install Configuration steps (documentation in progress) ...

-### MariaDB

-MariaDB - to support the Common Data Services (CDS)
+### MariaDB - to support the Common Data Services (CDS)

->NOTE: Scripts to automate the configuration of the MariaDB instance with the CDS schema have been created.
->These scripts have been integrated into the z2a framework.
+>NOTE: This configuration activity has been integrated into the `1-acumos/1-acumos.sh` installation/configuration script.

-### Sonatype Nexus

-Nexus - to support artifact management
+### Sonatype Nexus - to support artifact management

->NOTE: Scripts to automate the configuration of Nexus have been created.
->These scripts have been integrated into the z2a framework.
+>NOTE: This configuration activity has been integrated into the `1-acumos/1-acumos.sh` installation/configuration script.

-### Kong

-Kong - API Gateway for Acumos
+### Kong - API Gateway for Acumos

->NOTE: Scripts to automate the configuration of Kong have been created.
->These scripts have been integrated into the z2a framework.
+>NOTE: This configuration activity has been integrated into the `1-acumos/1-acumos.sh` installation/configuration script.

 ## Kubernetes (kind) Configuration Tasks

-> At this time, all identified Kubernetes (kind) configuration tasks that have been identified and are included as part of the 0-kind/0c-cluster.sh installation/configuration script.
+>NOTE: Kubernetes (kind) configuration tasks that have been identified are folded into the `0-kind/0c-cluster.sh` installation/configuration script.

 ## MLWB Configuration Tasks

->NOTE: TODO

-*MLWB Post-Install Configuration steps in progress ...*
+TODO: MLWB Post-Install Configuration steps in progress ...*

-Last Edited: 2020-05-07
+Last Edited: 2020-05-12